-- available resources for each role (how many instances of this role are available) - the frequency in which a role can appear and start executing - the percentage of times that a XOR gateway selects one or the other execution path - activity duration (distribution type, mean and standard deviation values) - number of simulations for each scenario
+• available resources for each role (how many instances of this role are available)

+- the frequency in which a role can appear and start executing - the percentage of times that a XOR gateway selects one or the other execution path - activity duration (distribution type, mean and standard deviation values) - number of simulations for each scenario

 For our simulations we used several executions of function prototypes to define the activities durations.
 Moreover, we added the network latency in the message receiving activities.
-All the distributions that we used are Gaussian (Normal).
-Then, we defined different scenarios by varying the frequency of PAs appearing in the network and asking for services, the number of brokers serving the requests and the number of complex providers (in Figure 9 you can see a screenshot from the Signavio tool for defining a scenario).
+All the distributions that we used are normal, since it is the most commonly used distribution and there must be specific circumstances to use others.
+Then, we defined different scenarios by varying the frequency of PAs appearing in the network and asking for services, the number of brokers serving the requests and the number of complex providers.